vikramsodhan/vikramsodhan.github.io/README.md

 ## Classic Mode

-Have to shoot down 30 aliens before they reach the bottom.
+Hit the start button and you'll have to shoot down 30 aliens before they reach the bottom.

 ![Classic Mode Screenshot](Screenshots/Regular-Ex.png)

 ## Survival Mode

+Be sure to click on the survival button before pressing start

 Aliens will appear randomly and increase in speed the longer you survive